feat7/Surface/README.md

 # To Do
 - New Router
-- Security Checks
 - Command Line Interface tool
-- Merge updates from Aavartan2k17 repo
+- Migrations from CLI
+- SHELL to debug
+- PHPUnit for unit tests
+- suggest more..